BRYN MAWR COLLEGE

 Both methods encourage active student or user engagement and embrace continuous iteration of teaching methods / designs.

-be a catalyst for creativity
+Constraints can be a great catalyst for creativity.

 Constraints in UX and education encourage innovative problem-solving and push people to think outside traditional boundaries.